All Episodes

 Are you going to replace Joe Biden?

-That's the basically the hard questions.
+That's basically the hard questions.

-And now Cuomo's in a pissing match with Comrade de Blasio who said New York City public schools are closed for the rest of the year.
+And now Cuomo's in a pissing match with Comrade de Blasio, who said New York City public schools are closed for the rest of the year.

-Cuomo says uh not so fast, that's my decision.
+Cuomo says not so fast.

 We want to reopen as soon as possible.

-That's a, you know, but there is, you know, news in New York.
+But there is news in New York.

 I can tell you right now, we'll show you these charts on television tonight.

-The change in patients being hospitalized is on a real downward slope from a high of 1,427 on the second of April.
+The change in patients being hospitalized is on a real downward slope from a high of 1,427 on the 2nd of April.

-Here we are the 13th of April, as low as 53 uh two days ago, 118 yesterday, 85 the day before that, but it's been on a constant decline.
+Here we are the 13th of April, as low as 53 two days ago, 118 yesterday, 85 the day before that, but it's been on a constant decline.

-That was the third of April.
+That was the 3rd of April.

 So we're not having ICU admissions.

-Now people, fewer and people, fewer people.
+Now people, fewer people.

 Now people are leaving the ICU.

-The death rate, which is Cuomo rightly, I think said was always the lagging indicator, is now showing the downward trajectory as well.
+The death rate, which is Cuomo rightly, I think, said, was always the lagging indicator, is now showing the downward trajectory as well.

-I wish we had a cure for cancer and heart disease and everything else in between.
+As I said very early on, I wish we had a cure for cancer and heart disease and everything else in between.

 But then you get the people immediately, the governor of New Jersey calling for a post-mortem coronavirus investigation.